seebye/glow/README.md

 # Fork

 Well, this is just a fork of [charmbracelet/glow](https://github.com/charmbracelet/glow).
-I made it to be able to easily avoid the stupid cloud additions of glow.
+I made it to be able to easily avoid the cloud additions of glow.
 I installed it in the past at a time this wasn't part of glow.
 In this fork I just deleted every commit which was done after the time I installed it.
 I don't plan to work on this project.